jsx-eslint/eslint-plugin-jsx-a11y/README.md

 ### Pulling it all together
 A browser constructs an AX Tree as a subset of the DOM.
 ARIA heavily informs the properties of this AX Tree.
 This AX Tree is exposed to the system level Accessibility API which mediates assistive technology agents.

 We model ARIA in the [aria-query](https://github.com/a11yance/aria-query) project.
 We model AXObjects (that comprise the AX Tree) in the [axobject-query](https://github.com/A11yance/axobject-query) project.
-The goal of the WAI-ARIA specification is to be a complete complete declarative interface to the AXObject model.
+The goal of the WAI-ARIA specification is to be a complete declarative interface to the AXObject model.
 The [in-draft 1.2 version](https://github.com/w3c/aria/issues?q=is%3Aissue+is%3Aopen+label%3A%22ARIA+1.2%22) is moving towards this goal.
 But until then, we must consider the semantics constructs affored by ARIA as well as those afforded by the AXObject model (AXAPI) in order to determine how HTML can be used to express user interface affordances to assistive technology users.

 ## License